 👉 Eating nothing (known as intermittent fasting)

-👉 And the other, which is more effective and is not necessary to stop eating or starve, is known as the ketogenic diet.
+👉 the other, which is more effective and is not necessary to stop eating or starve, is known as the ketogenic diet.

 This eating protocol stimulates your body to enter ketosis, a metabolic state in which your body uses fat as its primary fuel before reducing carbohydrates to a maximum of 30 grams per day.

 In this context, the lack of carbohydrates forces your body to turn on the fat-burning furnaces.
-It has had off for so long so that your mechanisms to burn fat are no longer atrophied and forgotten in the trunk to become a significant energy production system.
+It has had off so long that your mechanisms to burn fat are no longer atrophied and forgotten in the trunk to become a significant energy production system.